Denied Workers Comp Claims

 There are many reasons why the employer or insurer will deny a claim.
 They’ll say you didn't really get hurt at work.
 They’ll deny it ever happened because there are no witnesses; They’ll point out that you already had a pre-existing condition.
 They’ll say that it can’t be that bad because you didn’t go to see the doctor right away.
 They’ll even say that even if the event happened at work, like a heart attack, it has nothing to do with work.
 Sometimes you find out that your employer didn’t even have workers comp insurance.
 Finally, they might say that you’re an independent contractor, not an employee.

 The attorneys at Marcotte Law Firm have handled thousands of cases and seen all the excuses.
-We have successfully secured benefits for our clients in the face of every excuse mentioned above and hundreds more.The Quicker Your Seek Help, The Quicker We Can Help.
+Our Workers Compensation Lawyers have successfully secured benefits for our clients in the face of every excuse mentioned above and hundreds more.The Quicker Your Seek Help, The Quicker We Can Help.

 The biggest enemy facing the denied employee is time.
 Part of the reason is that supportive evidence may disappear.
 Surveillance videos get overwritten, and witnesses forget details.
 However, the more important issue is that you don't have money to pay your bills.